MaryAyobami/maryayobami.github.io/_pages/about.md

 My current work investigates the integration of hardware-assisted security mechanisms to secure 5G network functions in third-party cloud environments.

 Before my doctoral studies, I worked as a Software Engineer, where I focused on building robust applications and automating secure deployment pipelines.
-I also have a strong background in cybersecurity and I'm passionate about making technical knowledge more accessible and have experience as a technical writer, instructor, and community organizer.
+I also have a strong background in cloud computing and I'm passionate about making technical knowledge more accessible through writing.